3 accused of abuse at New Mexico compound await release

 Defense attorneys say volunteers have come forward to provide a suitable place for them to live as legal proceedings move forward.

-Backus had set bail at $20,000 with no up-front deposit — just a threat of a fine if defendants break condition of their release.
+Backus set bail at $20,000 with no up-front deposit — just a threat of a fine if defendants break condition of their release.

 Backus, an elected Democrat, said her decision to grant release to house arrest — with conditions such as wearing ankle monitors — was tied to recent reforms of the state’s pre-trial detention system that set a high bar for incriminating evidence needed to hold suspects without bail.